GENI-NSF/geni-tools/README-omni.txt

 Alias of "poa" which is an implementation of v3 PerformOperationalAction.

 ==== poa ====
-GENI AM API PerformOperationalAction <slice name> <action name>
+GENI AM API PerformOperationalAction <slice name> <action name>.
 For use with AM API v3+ only.
-Otherwise, use CreateSliver.
+For AM API v1 or v2 use `createsliver`.

-Perform the named operational action on the named slivers or slice, possibly changing the geni_operational_status of the named slivers.
-E.G. 'start' a VM.
+Perform the named operational action on the named slivers or slice, possibly changing the `geni_operational_status` of the named slivers. e.g. 'start' a VM.
 For valid operations and expected states, consult the state diagram advertised in the aggregate's advertisement RSpec.

 Sample usage:
- * Do geni_start on slivers in myslice
+ * Do `geni_start` on all slivers in myslice:
-   `omni.py -V3 -a http://myaggregate poa myslice geni_start`
+   `omni.py -V 3 -a http://myaggregate poa myslice geni_start`

- * Do geni_start on 2 slivers in myslice, but continue if 1 fails, and save results to the named file `omni.py -V3 -a http://myaggregate poa --best-effort -o \
+ * Do `geni_start` on two slivers in myslice, but continue if one fails, and save results to the named file:
+   `omni.py -V 3 -a http://myaggregate --best-effort \
-   	   --outputfile %s-start-%a.json \
+   	   -o --outputfile %s-start-%a.json \
 	   -u urn:publicid:IDN+myam+sliver+1 \
+	   -u urn:publicid:IDN+myam+sliver+2 \
-	   -u urn:publicid:IDN+myam+sliver+2 myslice geni_start`
+	   poa myslice geni_start`

-Clients must Renew or use slivers before the expiration time (given in the return struct), or the aggregate will automatically Delete them.
+Clients must `renew` or use slivers before the expiration time (given in the return struct), or the aggregate will automatically delete them.

+Options:
  - `--sliver-urn` / `-u` option: each specifies a sliver URN on which to perform the given action.
 If specified, only the listed slivers will be acted on.
 Otherwise, all slivers in the slice will be acted on.